Getting Pregnant Despite PCOS – An Overview

 • Common signs: infrequent or absent menstrual bleeding, elevated androgen levels (e.g., acne, hirsutism), polycystic ovaries on ultrasound.

-• Diagnosis (Rotterdam Criteria): At least two of the following three criteria: oligo- or anovulation, hyperandrogenism, polycystic ovaries.
+• Diagnosis (Rotterdam Criteria): At least two of the following three criteria: oligo- or anovulation, hyperandrogenism, or polycystic ovaries.
 Other causes must be ruled out.

 Background information: Menstrual Cycle Type: PCOS